If you’re a gardener, you’ve probably experienced this houseplants heartbreak…

 - Monitor humidity levels

-By the way – check out our full guide if you’re wondering about spider plants care,
+By the way – check out our full guide on the spider plant if you’re wondering about spider plants care.

 Stress from Overwatering or Under-Watering

-Water stress is a common cause of browning tips on spider plants and can be due to both over and under-watering your plant.
+Water stress is a common cause of brown leaf tips on spider plants and can be due to both over and under-watering your plant.

 In the case of over-watering, excess water causes root rot, which stops the flow of water and nutrients to the rest of the plant, resulting in brown leaf tips.
-Without fixing the problem, it will kill your precious houseplant.
+Without fixing the problem, it will cause brown tips on spider plant and eventually kill your precious houseplant.

-In the case of under-watering, your spider plant leaves will slowly dry out.
+In the case of under-watering, the leaves will slowly dry out.
 Chlorophytum comosum likes soil that mostly dries out between waterings, but doesn’t completely dry out.
 Lack of moisture will turn your plant leaves brown.

 With an under-watered plant, simply evaluate the potting mix you’re using and the moisture level in your container, then make sure to give it a frequent watering.

 As for an overwatered plant, if the root rot is too extensive, you’ll have to remove those areas of the plant to give your plant a fighting shot at survival.